opensourcewebsite-org/opensourcewebsite-org/README.md

 <h1 align="center">OpenSourceWebsite</h1>

-OpenSourceWebsite (OSW) - online community.
-Welcome to our website https://opensourcewebsite.org and telegram bot https://t.me/opensourcewebsite_bot
+OpenSourceWebsite (OSW) - online community managed by users using electronic voting and modifying source code.
+Welcome to our website https://opensourcewebsite.org and telegram bot https://t.me/opensourcewebsite_bot.
+Join us and be part of the digital future!

 The repository is a part of the [OpenSourceWebsite Organization](https://github.com/opensourcewebsite-org).